 Each school has a format for a school heading to be used on all assignments.
-This practice should be reinforced by every classroom teacher as a way to help students learn organizational skills, accountability, and attention to detail in their assignments.
+This practice should be reinforced by every classroom teacher to help students learn organizational skills, accountability, and attention to detail in their assignments.

 Public speaking